Lipschitz-Regularized Critics Lead to Policy Robustness Against Transition Dynamics Uncertainty: Experiments

 \subsubsection{Training Details}

 Both actor and critic networks are multilayer perceptrons with hidden sizes $[256,256]$ and learning rates of $3\times10^{-4}$.
-For robust RL algorithms, the uncertainty-set radius is varied as $\epsilon\in\{0.001,0.003,0.005,0.007,0.01\}$.
+For PPO-GBR, PPO-PGD and PPO-PGDLC, the uncertainty-set radius is varied as $\epsilon\in\{0.001,0.003,0.005,0.007,0.01\}$.
 To solve WCVE, PPO-PGD and PPO-PGDLC employ 10 PGD steps with a step size of $\epsilon/10$.
-In PPO-PGDLC, the weight $\lambda$ of local regularization term $\mathcal{L}^\text{Lips}(\psi)$ is set to $0.001$ for both Cartpole and Ant.
+In PPO-PGDLC, the weight $\lambda$ of local regularization term is set to $0.001$ for both Cartpole and Ant.
 Policies are trained in the nominal environment for $1.2\times 10^6$ transitions on Cartpole and $3\times 10^7$ transitions on Ant.
 Each configuration is repeated 4 times with different random seeds, and the evaluation results are averaged.